stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

 ![](/assets/img/QSG-iOS-Switch-to-Mobile.png)

-* When the following message appears, select 'Trust' and when prompted, enter the device code:
+* When the following message appears, select `Trust` and when prompted, enter the device code:

 ![](/assets/img/QSG-Trust-this-computer.png)